mattja/nsim/examples/README.txt

-Before running the examples, make sure an IPython cluster is started.
+To run the examples, first make sure an IPython cluster is running.

-(e.g. type 'ipcluster start')
+e.g. type 'ipcluster start'